 Understanding Phase Power: Three Phase Frequency Converters

-Three phase frequency converter systems may or may not have a neutral wire.
-A neutral wire allows the three phase system to use a higher voltage while still supporting lower voltage single phase appliances.
+Three-phase frequency converter systems may or may not have a neutral wire.
+A neutral wire allows the three-phase system to use a higher voltage while still supporting lower-voltage single-phase appliances.
 In high voltage distribution situations it is common not to have a neutral wire as the loads can simply be connected between phases (phase-phase connection).